 Here's a list of all the best practices to help you build an accessible website.

 Keyboard navigation is crucial for an accessible website.
 Users must be allowed to navigate your application/website without a mouse.
-It is because many assistive technologies are based on keyboard-only navigation.
+This is because many assistive technologies are based on keyboard-only navigation.

 Ensure that users can easily navigate and browse through your site using a keyboard.
 This includes accessing web pages, clicking on links, etc. You can check this by visiting the front end of your website and navigating around the pages with the help of the Tab key.

-Please refer to the WebAIM keyboard accessibility design guide to know more about building keyboard-friendly navigation.
+Please refer to the WebAIM keyboard accessibility design guide to learn more about building keyboard-friendly navigation.

 While it's essential to use good color contrast to enhance web accessibility, please avoid using color as the only way of conveying information.